 Personally I would prefer most of the material to be arranged geographically and tied into an indexed campaign map.
 This could then be supplemented with a chronological overview, with timelines and lists of events.

 Also the scale problem of the Castle Wittgenstein map needs to be addressed.
+The map dimensions disagree with the adventure text, and depict unreasonably small buildings.
+The dimensions should be roughly doubled.

 POWER BEHIND THE THRONE

 This is where the work of revising The Enemy Within gets harder.
-In my view The Director’s Cut needs to address the neglect of the Kastor Lieberung and Gotthard von Wittgenstein plots.
+In my view the Director’s Cut needs to address the neglect of the Kastor Lieberung and Gotthard von Wittgenstein plots.
 It also needs to strengthen the hooks to get the PCs interested in the taxes.
 In truth, I believe the adventure would benefit from a complete rewrite of the core tax plot.
 It is far too subtle, and is in any case made irrelevant by the doppelganger plot.
 However, I suspect such a change is too radical for the Director’s Cut project.

 I would also love to see this adventure made into a huge Middenheim box set, with four books separately covering the adventure narrative, NPCs, carnival and city.
 Once more, that is probably too much to expect, but some reordering of the material around the different plot threads (see The Enemy Within: A Companion) would in my opinion work better than the existing arrangement.